VirgilSecurity/awesome-virgil/docs/dot-net-csharp-quickstart.rst

 Prerequisites
 *********

-1. To begin with, you'll need a Virgil Access Token, which you can obtain by passing a few steps described here `Obtaining an Access Token`_
+1. To begin with, you'll need a Virgil Access Token, which you can obtain by passing a few steps described here `Obtaining an Access Token`_.
 2. You will also need to install a NuGet package Install_.

 Obtaining an Access Token